Garondorf03/One-Knight-at-the-Temple/README.md

 <!-- HOW TO DOWNLOAD THE DEMO -->
 ## How To Download The Demo

-Just simply download and run the .exe file called playDemo.exe inside the playDemo folder.
+Just simply download and the .exe file called playDemo.exe, and the .pck file called playDemo.pck inside the playDemo folder.
+Then run the executable!

 <!-- HOW TO PLAY -->